-Despite being found across a wide area, which includes most of Africa, much of the Middle East and part of Asia, the honey badger’s population density (the number of individuals found in a single area) is very low.
+Despite being found across a wide area, which includes most of Africa, much of the Middle East and part of Asia, the honey badger’s population density is very low.

-The African population is mostly found south of the Sahara desert.
-The honey badger is found in several Middle Eastern countries (including Saudi Arabia, Yemen and Iran), in western Asia and in India.
+In Africa, the honey badger is mostly found south of the Sahara desert.
+The honey badger is also found in several Middle Eastern countries (including Saudi Arabia, Yemen and Iran), in western Asia and in India.

 The honey badger is extremely adaptable, and is able to live in a wide range of habitats, including rainforests, savannas, grasslands and deserts.